hyoo14/hyoo14.github.io/study.md

 slug: /study
 ---

-This is an example of a "Studies" page, displaying a list of posts.
+This is an example of a "Study" page, displaying a list of posts.
 <br />